CaoRuiming/bpr-wordpress/wp-content/plugins/powerpress/readme.txt

 * Publish media files directly from your own site.
 * View Blubrry hosting usage and overall monthly quota every time you upload a new file.
 * Configure how Blubrry writes media (ID3) tags within PowerPress settings.
 * Blubrry hosting customers can migrate media files at no additional cost to your Blubrry account with just a couple clicks.
-Check out Blubrry [hosting plans](http://create.blubrry.com/resources/podcast-media-hosting/).
+Check out Blubrry [hosting plans](https://blubrry.com/services/podcast-hosting/).

-All Blubrry statistics are [IAB Certified Compliant](http://create.blubrry.com/resources/podcast-media-download-statistics/rawvoice-certified/).
-Basic Statistics are FREE to anyone.
-Our Professional Statistics are included with Blubrry [hosting plans](http://create.blubrry.com/resources/podcast-media-hosting/).
-Or you can purchase [Advanced Statistics](https://create.blubrry.com/resources/podcast-media-hosting/advanced-podcast-statistics/) for $5 a month.
+All Blubrry statistics are [IAB Certified Compliant](https://blubrry.com/support/statistics-documentation/rawvoice-certified/).
+Free Statistics are FREE to anyone.
+Our Standard Statistics are included with Blubrry [hosting plans](https://blubrry.com/services/podcast-hosting//).
+Or you can purchase [Advanced Statistics](https://blubrry.com/services/podcast-statistics/advanced-statistics/) for $5 a month.

 = Migrating from other Podcast Plugins =
-Please see detailed instructions for migrating from [podPress](https://create.blubrry.com/resources/powerpress/advanced-tools-and-options/migrating-from-podpress-to-powerpress/), [TGS Podcasting Plugin](https://create.blubrry.com/resources/powerpress/advanced-tools-and-options/migrating-from-tgs-podcasting-plugin/) and [Seriously Simple Podcasting](https://create.blubrry.com/resources/powerpress/advanced-tools-and-options/migrating-from-seriously-simple-podcasting-plugin/).
+Please see detailed instructions for migrating from [podPress](https://blubrry.com/support/powerpress-documentation/migrating-from-podpress-to-powerpress/), [TGS Podcasting Plugin](https://blubrry.com/support/powerpress-documentation/migrating-from-tgs-podcasting-plugin/) and [Seriously Simple Podcasting](https://blubrry.com/support/powerpress-documentation/migrating-from-seriously-simple-podcasting-plugin/).

 Note: Advanced settings such as settings for podcast categories will need to be recreated in PowerPress.